tlienart/FranklinMarkdown.jl/README.md

   * [ ] placeholder for lxcom, code, raw html, hfun
 * get intermediate output (html/latex) using CM
 * return intermediate output + auxiliary information for Franklin to use in `convert` function

+## Workflow

+provide a few key functions like

 ## Note